iamblackbull/SayehBot/Readme.md

   - If the error was a **TOKEN** problem, It means that the token has been expired.
 In that case, do as follows:
     - Refresh twitch bot OAuth token [here](https://twitchtokengenerator.com/).
     - **Recommended:** If you have refresh access token, use it to refresh the token.
 It can be retrieved from .env file.
-    - If you want to reset your tokens completely, I suggest you to tick all the scopes available.
+    - If you want to reset your tokens completely, I suggest you to select all the scopes available.
 But the currently required scopes are **user_read** and **channel_editor**.
     - Replace the new tokens in the .env file.
     - Restart the bot.